 If even if you can’t see the peak the volcano is all around with the start town of Nicolosi making a living off the passing tourist trade and some of its buildings are built from the dark basalt rock.
-Nicolosi is on the slope and don’t need a GPS to get out of town, just head uphill, although there are plenty of signs to help.
+Nicolosi is on the slope and you don’t need a GPS to get out of town, just head uphill, plus there are plenty of signs to help.
 But for the Salto del Cane road take the road to the north.
 The gradient bites from the start.
-You pass vineyards at first and the vegetation is small and stunted, as if it’s only just regrown since an eruption but more likely because the rocky surface doesn’t have much soil or space for roots.
+You pass vineyards at first and the vegetation is small and stunted, as if it’s only just regrown since a recent eruption but more likely because the rocky surface doesn’t have much soil or space for roots.
 The road is rough in places but apparently it’s been resurfaced in places for the Giro.

 It’s quickly apparent that it’s just you, the road and the volcano.
 There are almost no buildings along the way.
 It’s like a computer game where you have to have to select the “lite” graphics option because your computer doesn’t have the processing power.
 Only for the brain this is frustrating, there are none of the charms you take for granted when climbing in the Alps or Apennines, no white water gushing in a gorge below, not even a small fountain to fill a bottle from.
 No pastures, chalets or other features and it makes you think that for all the pleasure of nature human influence can sometimes enhance the charm, this is more like riding across Mothern Nature’s construction site or an old mining zone.
 It’s a bit bleak at times but also means you escape a lot of the litter that’s roadside in Sicily.